coreylowman/lacadia/design/ASSASSIN.md

 Injects a single target in front of you with toxin

 ###### Toxin
-Does nothing for a long time and then deals very high damage.
+Does nothing for a medium-long time and then deals very high damage.
 Applying other poisons to a target affected with toxin reduce the time for it to take effect

 ### Assassin